- Chart

 Bid-Ask Spread

-The bid-ask spread is generally tight, indicating efficient trading.
+The bid-ask spread for the ETF is generally tight, reflecting efficient market making and low transaction costs for investors.

 Market Dynamics